allyrokita/Squirrels_and_SQL/Squirrel_Report.md

    <summary>
   Squirrel Data Table DRAFT
   </summary>

+### Agglomerate Squirrel Tables

 	Start by altering the squirrel activities and vocalizations into booleans.

 	~~~~postgresql